Culture

 The Sojourner Truth Legacy Plaza commemorates Truth’s iconic speech ‘Aint I A Woman?’ at the Ohio Women’s Rights Convention in 1851.

-173 years to the day legendary activist and abolitionist Sojourner Truth delivered her famous speech ‘Ain’t I A Woman’, the African American Cultural Heritage Action Fund opened the Sojourner Truth Legacy Plaza in Akron, OH.
+173 years to the day legendary activist and abolitionist Sojourner Truth delivered her famous speech ‘Ain’t I A Woman’, the African American Cultural Heritage Action Fund opened the Sojourner Truth Legacy Plaza in Akron, Ohio.

 Sojourner Truth Legacy Plaza